cue-lang/proposal/designs/modules.v3/3017-module-files.md

 below).

-The above implies that single VCS's metadata is published with a module and that if `source.kind` is `none`, there will be no metadata published, even if there is a VCS directory present.
+The above implies that single VCS's metadata is published with a module and that if `source.kind` is `self`, there will be no metadata published, even if there is a VCS directory present.
 This seems consistent, but it would also be possible to publish auxiliary metadata about VCS commits if that were deemed useful, although that